caliguIa/timber.nvim/README.md

 ## Usage

-The core operation of `timber.nvim` inserting log statements.
+`timber.nvim` has two core operations: inserting log statements and capturing log results.

+### Insert log statements

 There are two kinds of log statements:

 1. Single log statements: log statements that may or may not capture single log target
 2. Batch log statements: log statements that capture multiple log targets